carlos42044/Wpf_POS_system/README.md

 ## About this Document
-This is document is intended as a source of referenve for users of __WPF POS System__.
+This is document is intended as a source of reference for users of __WPF POS System__.
 This reference guide consists of all the features and functions present in the application.
-The purpose of this doucment is to support the **WPF POS System User**.
+The purpose of this document is to support the **WPF POS System User**.

 ## What is WPF POS System?
 The WPF POS System is a mock POS System application emulating functionality of exisiting commerical POS Systems available.
 This application was developed with the intent to be used for testing/developing of a larger screen engine management software. **???**